-Kohanaiki is home to the only Rees Jones golf course in Hawai’i.
-The beauty of the course is truly stunning, and will stir even someone who avoids the sport to want to play.
-The scenery is both beautiful and, at times, wonderfully distracting as the 7,329-yard, par-72 course winds across more than 100 acres with six ocean-front holes set along 1½ miles of majestic shoreline.
+Home to the only Rees Jones golf course in Hawai’i, Kohanaiki’s 18-hole course is both beautiful and, at times, wonderfully distracting.
+The 7,329-yard, par-72 course winds across more than 100 acres with six ocean-front holes set along 1½ miles of shoreline.
 It’s challenging, yet infinitely fun.

-Crafted around 14 historic Ahu (sacred rock shrines), the emerald-green SeaDwarf paspalum turf intertwines with flows of black volcanic rock, ancient structures and 200 protected anchialine ponds that were historically used by Hawaiians to raise fish and shrimp and are now home to native and migratory birds and wildlife.
-Our team has taken painstaking measures throughout the grounds to honor the history and natural beauty of the area.
+Crafted around 14 historic Ahu (ancient rock shrines), the emerald-green SeaDwarf paspalum turf intertwines with flows of black volcanic rock, historic structures and 200 protected anchialine ponds, home to native and migratory birds and wildlife.
+Kohanaiki has taken painstaking measures throughout to honor the history and natural beauty of the area.